-Things to Consider When Choosing a Degree Field
+How to Choose a College Degree Field

 November is the time of year when college graduates must begin repaying their student loans.
-Although many are able to find jobs in their field to help them start their lives and pay back their loans, “employability” can depend on a number of factors, including where they live, the amount of networking they’ve completed and the type of degree they earned.
+Although many are able to find jobs in their field to help them start their lives and pay back their loans, “employability” can depend on a number of factors, including where they live, the amount of networking they’ve completed, and the type of degree they earned.

-While you can certainly change your location and network more to increase your job prospects, it’s much more difficult to get in to a field if you don’t have the prerequisite degree.
+While you can certainly change your location and network more to increase your job prospects, it’s much more difficult to get into a field if you don’t have the prerequisite degree.
 Therefore, choosing the right type of degree in a field that is hiring is a crucial decision you’ll need to make long before you graduate.

-When choosing a field, there will be a number of factors that come into play.
 First and foremost, you’ll want to pick a field that you are passionate about.
 Have you always been good with numbers?
 A degree in accounting or an online business degree might make a lot of sense.
 Are you somebody who has always been interested in law and justice, but don’t want to make the commitment to go to law school?
 You may want to look into a paralegal degree.
 The first step in choosing a field is to find something that you can see yourself doing for a significant amount of time.

 For example, we have a number of degree opportunities in healthcare.
-The healthcare industry is one of the fastest growing industries in the country, and demand will grow as more professionals retire.
+The healthcare industry is one of the fastest-growing industries in the country, and demand will grow as more professionals retire.
 In fact, there may be labor shortages in healthcare as the population ages as the Baby Boomers retire and more require care.
 Those in the field with a healthcare degree will enjoy stability and higher pay as healthcare organizations compete to retain top talent.
-Other industries like information technology might see labor shortage as well.
+Other industries like information technology might see labor shortages as well.

 Therefore, when choosing a degree field, pick something aligned to your passions as closely as possible, but also look at fields where you know you’ll be able to find a job once you do graduate.
 A degree from National American University could help you ensure you have a degree in a field where you will be able to find a job.